Dates: 23rd - 27th June 2021

 The Green Fields give you a bit of perspective on the buzzing intensity of the central areas – set back a bit, this area is for relaxation, discussions and lectures on sustainability and an overall ambience of calm and healing.
 Shangri La offers electronic music in an ephemeral setting, whilst the Acoustic Field – and its stage – host chilled, live music.
 There’s the Theatre and Circus area, Pilton Palais Cinema and Glasto Latino.
 We could go on but then we’d never stop.

 Children form a special part of the audience at Glastonbury and as such, have been included in the programme for quite some time.
-Their own special Kidz Field, which is in its 21st year, has a simply unbelievable line-up.
-This year they will be welcoming Professor Stephen Hawking as a special guest appearance.
-They will also have the magician Dynamo, various children’s TV stars and some fantastic kids theatre.
+Their own special Kidz Field has a simply unbelievable line-up.
+Past special guest appearances have welcomed Professor Stephen Hawking, magician Dynamo, various children’s TV stars and some fantastic kids theatre.
 There are workshops, bouncy castles, walkabouts, rides – the works.

 It goes without saying that fancy dress is wholly encouraged, and the ensembles you’ll see walking around will only add to this marvellous festival experience.
 Food-wise, the general theme of overabundance is continued.
 Hundreds of stalls and vendors throughout the festival site will keep your gastronomic wants well attended to, and for libation requirements – well, you can rest assured you’ll not be disappointed.